Using the Collections

 Reading Room Rules

-- Research materials remain in the reading room.
+- all materials remain in the reading room

-- Handle research materials carefully.
-Do not lean, write on, fold, or conduct other actions that may cause damage.
+- use care when handling items, do not lean, write on, fold, or conduct other actions that may cause damage

-- Maintain materials in the order presented.
-Please notify the staff if you discover any material that is out of order, missing, or damaged.
+- maintain materials in the order presented; notify staff if you discover any material that is out of order, missing, or damaged.

 Researchers may request reproductions for personal or public use.
 Staff may limit reproductions due to donor or legal restrictions, copyright law, condition of the item(s), or quantity.